U.S. Route 60: Kentucky

 US 60, along with US 51 and US 62, crosses into the Commonwealth of Kentucky from Cairo, Illinois.
 US 60 splits off from this concurrency at Wickliffe, and heads northeast towards Paducah.
 US 60 has an interchange with Interstate 24 and enters the city along with Business Loop 24.
 US 60 joins US 62 once again, and the routes head out of Paducah.
 US 60 splits off to the northeast and crosses the Tennessee River, while US 62 heads southeast and serves as the western terminus of US 68.

-From there, US 60 follows the Ohio River, traveling through the city of Smithland, and junctions US 641 at Marion.
-US 60 continues northeast to Morganfield, and then to Henderson, where it joins alternate US 41.
-The two routes head to the other side of Henderson, where they have an interchange with US 41.
-Currently, Kentucky's segment of Interstate 69 ends south of Henderson, but once connected with the mainline in Indiana, the interstate will be concurrent with US 41 and share the interchange with US 60.
-From there, US 60 heads east towards the city of Owensboro.
+From there, US 60 roughly follows the Ohio River, traveling through the city of Smithland, and junctions US 641 at Marion.
+US 60 continues northeast to Morganfield, and then to Henderson, where it joins US 41-A on the west side of town.
+The two routes head to northeast Henderson, where they have an interchange with US 41.
+Kentucky's segment of Interstate 69 ends south of Henderson, but construction has begun to connect it with Indiana, where the interstate will be concurrent with US 41 and share the rebuilt interchange with US 60.
+From that interchange, US 60 heads east towards the city of Owensboro.

-US 60 becomes an expressway, the Wendell H. Ford Expressway, traversing around the south side of the city of Owensboro.
+US 60 becomes the Wendell H. Ford Expressway, around the south side of the city of Owensboro.
 The route serves as the eastern terminus of the Audubon Parkway (future I-69 spur), as well as the northern terminus of US 431.
 US 231 joins US 60 and the routes serve as the northern terminus of I-165 (formerly the William H. Natcher Parkway).
 The routes travel north, leaving Owensboro, towards Maceo.
 At Maceo, US 60 splits from US 231 and heads east along the Ohio River traveling through the cities of Lewisport, Hawesville, and Cloverport.
 The route then goes southeast to Hardinsburg, and then traverses northeast to US 31W north of Fort Knox.

 US 60 joins US 31W, and the routes travel north to the city of Louisville.
-US 60 creates an alternate route, traveling through the south side of Louisville, while US 60 travels through the north side.
+US 60 branches off an alternate route, Alt.
+US 60, which traverses the south side of Louisville, while the main US 60 travels through the north side.
 The routes head north through the city, having an interchange with I-264 along the way.
 At Bernheim Lane, US 31W splits off US 60 and parallels on the west side, while US 60 continues north, traveling further into the city.
 US 60 joins US 150, and the routes travel east out of the downtown area.
 The routes junction US 31E, and US 60 goes north on US 31E, while US 150 goes south on US 31E.
 Then, US 60 turns off onto US 42, has an interchange with Interstate 64, and then splits off of US 42 and heads out of Louisville.
 Before leaving, Alternate US 60 joins back, and US 60 has an interchange with I-264 once more, and then with I-265.